musicslayer/self_publish_book/README.md

 - The body is your book's actual content.<br/>
 - The back matter may contain things like the Appendix and Index.<br/>

+### Physical Dimensions
+Image files like PNG and JPG measure width and height by pixels.
+This is in contrast to the physical dimensions involved in printing a real book, which is measured in inches, centimeters, etc. Any artwork involved in a physical book, such as the cover art or the barcode, will be found in PDF files sized to the correct physical dimensions.

 ### Trim Size
 A physical book's trim size is the width and height of the book.
 A common trim size is 6in by 9in.

+### Vector Image
+A vector image is an image that is drawn based on equations, and thus can be displayed at any resolution/zoom level and still look sharp.
+In contrast, a regular image is made of pixels, and when you zoom in far enough the image will look blurry because you can see the individual pixels.<br/><br/>
+For our purposes, the regular images will have PNG and JPG extensions, whereas the vector images all have PDF extensions.<br/><br/>
+Note that vector images are great for things made of simple shapes or pieces of text (like a barcode), but may not be appropriate for complicated graphics such as a typical cover image.

 ### XHTML file
 Within an EPUB file, these files are where all of the content is contained.
 For example, the Table of Contents is typically in its own XHTML file, and each section of a chapter may be its own XHTML file.
 Even things like a front cover image will be contained in an XHTML file.
 The exact way that content is divided up will depend on the nature of your book.